-Unless otherwise stated in this prospectus, the terms, "we," "us," "our" "the Company" or "SoundHound AI" refer to, a Delaware corporation.
+Unless otherwise stated in this prospectus, the terms, "we," "us," "our" "the Company" or "SoundHound AI" refer to SoundHound AI, Inc., a Delaware corporation, and its subsidiaries.
 Further, in this document:

 - "Amended Charter" means the Second Amended & Restated Certificate of Incorporation of the Company, which took effect upon the filing thereof in the State of Delaware.
-Among other things, pursuant to the Amended Charter, ATSP changed its name to SoundHound AI, Inc. - "Amended Bylaws" means the Amended & Restated Bylaws of the Company, which took effect upon the effectiveness of the Amended Charter. - "ATSP" means Archimedes Tech SPAC Partners Co. - "Board" means the board of directors of the Company. - "Business Combination" means the merger contemplated by the Merger Agreement. - "Class A Common Stock" or "Class A Shares" mean the Class A common stock, \$0.0001 par value per share, of the Company.

-- "Class B Common Stock" or "Class B Shares" mean the Class B common stock, \$0.0001 par value per share, of the Company, issued at the closing to the SoundHound Founders, having the rights and terms set forth in the Amended Charter, which are generally the same as the rights and terms as shares of Class A Common Stock, except that each share of Class B Common Stock is entitled to ten votes per share and except that shares of Class B Common Stock may be converted into, or under some circumstances shall be mandatorily converted into, shares of Class A Common Stock. - "Code" means the Internal Revenue Code of 1986, as amended. - "Continental" means Continental Stock Transfer & Trust Company, our transfer agent and warrant agent. - "Exchange Act" means the Securities Exchange Act of 1934, as amended. - "Founder Shares" means the 3,325,000 outstanding shares of common stock of ATSP initially purchased by the Sponsor for an aggregate purchase price of \$25,000 on January 4, 2021. - "GAAP" means accounting principles generally accepted in the United States of America. - "Initial Stockholders" means the Sponsor and other initial holders of common stock of ATSP and Private Units, excluding the holders of the representative shares issued to EarlyBirdCapital, Inc.. - "IPO" refers to the initial public offering of 13,300,000 Units of the Company consummated in March 2021, inclusive of the partial exercise of the over-allotment option. - "IRS" means the United States Internal Revenue Service. - "Legacy SoundHound" means SoundHound, Inc., prior to the consummation of the Business Combination. - "Merger Agreement" means that certain Merger Agreement, dated as of November 15, 2021, by and among ATSP, Merger Sub and SoundHound, Inc., as it may be amended or supplemented - "Organizational Documents" means organizational or governing documents of an applicable entity. - "Sponsor" means Archimedes Tech SPAC Sponsors LLC.
+Among other things, pursuant to the Amended Charter, ATSP changed its name to SoundHound AI, Inc. - "Amended Bylaws" means the Amended & Restated Bylaws of the Company, which took effect upon the effectiveness of the Amended Charter. - "Board" means the board of directors of the Company. - "Business Combination" means the merger contemplated by the Merger Agreement. - "Class A Common Stock" or "Class A Shares" mean the Class A common stock, \$0.0001 par value per share, of the Company. - "Class B Common Stock" or "Class B Shares" mean the Class B common stock, \$0.0001 par value per share, of the Company, issued at the closing to the SoundHound Founders, having the rights and terms set forth in the Amended Charter, which are generally the same as the rights and terms as shares of Class A Common Stock, except that each share of Class B Common Stock is entitled to ten votes per share and except that shares of Class B Common Stock may be converted into, or under some circumstances shall be mandatorily converted into, shares of Class A Common Stock. - "Closing" means the consummation of the Business Combination. - "Closing Date" means April 26, 2022, the date of the Closing. - "Code" means the Internal Revenue Code of 1986, as amended. - "Common Stock" or "common stock" means the shares of common stock, par value \$0.0001 per share, of ATSP prior to the Closing, and the Class A Common Stock and Class B Common Stock of the Company following the Closing, as applicable. - "Continental" means Continental Stock Transfer & Trust Company, our transfer agent and warrant agent. - "Exchange Act" means the Securities Exchange Act of 1934, as amended. - "founder shares" means the 3,325,000 outstanding shares of common stock initially purchased by the Sponsor for an aggregate purchase price of \$25,000 on January 4, 2021. - "GAAP" means accounting principles generally accepted in the United States of America. - "Initial Stockholders" means the Sponsor and other initial holders of common stock and Private Units, excluding the holders of the Representative Shares. - "IPO" refers to the initial public offering of 13,300,000 Units of the Company consummated in March 2021, inclusive of the partial exercise of the over-allotment option. - "IRS" means the United States Internal Revenue Service. - "Merger Agreement" means that certain Merger Agreement, dated as of November 15, 2021, by and among ATSP, Merger Sub and SoundHound, as it may be amended or supplemented - "Merger Sub" means ATSPC Merger Sub, Inc., a Delaware corporation, which was, prior to the Closing, a wholly-owned subsidiary of the Company. - "Organizational Documents" means organizational or governing documents of an applicable entity.